adekolaolat/granular-data-security-sql-server-fabric/README.md

 ## Overview & Scenario

-This project implements data governance at a granular level by applying features such as Dynamic Data Masking (DDM), Column-Level Security, and Row-Level Security within a business setting.
+This project implements data governance at a granular level by applying features such as Dynamic Data Masking (DDM), Column-Level Security (CLS), and Row-Level Security (RLS) within a business setting.

 This is demonstrated using SQL Server but also applies to SQL Endpoints and Data Warehouse on Fabric and Synapse